An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Introduction

 Computing the clique-width of a graph is a problem which has received significant attention over the last decade.
 Fellows et al.~\cite{FellowsRRS06} showed that computing clique-width is \NP-hard.
 For a fixed $k$, the best known approximation algorithm is due to Hlin\v{e}n\'y and Oum \cite{HlinenyO08}; it computes in time $O(f(k)\cdot n^3)$ a $(2^{k+1}-1)$-expression for an $n$-vertex graph of clique-width at most $k$.

-Clique-width inherits most of the algorithmic properties of tree-width.
 Courcelle, Makowsky, and Rotics \cite{CourcelleMR00} extended the meta-theorem of Courcelle~\cite{Courcelle90} to graphs of bounded clique-width at a cost of a smaller set of problems.
-More precisely, they showed that every problem expressible in monadic second order logic with formula that does not use edge set quantifications (called MSO$_1$) can be decided in time $O(f(k)\cdot n)$ in any $n$-vertex graph of clique-width $k$, provided a clique-width $k$-expression of it is given.
+More precisely, they showed that every problem expressible in monadic second order logic with formula that does not use edge set quantifications (called MSO$_1$) can be decided in time $O(f(k)\cdot n)$ in any $n$-vertex graph of clique-width $k$, provided that a clique-width $k$-expression of it is given.

-For MSO$_1$ problems, clique-width and tree-width have sensibly the same behavior.
-Indeed, many problems expressible in MSO$_1$ that admit a $2^{O(k)}\cdot n^{O(1)}$-time algorithms parameterized by tree-width have been shown to admit $2^{O(k)}\cdot n^{O(1)}$-time algorithms, when a clique-width $k$-expression is given.
-This includes famous problems like \textsc{Minimum Dominating Set} and \textsc{Minimum Vertex Cover} \cite{BuiXuanTV13,Gurski08,RooijBR09}, or even their connected variants and \textsc{Feedback Vertex Set} \cite{Bergougnoux18,BodlaenderCKN15,CyganNPPvRW11}.
+For some MSO$_1$ problems, clique-width and tree-width have sensibly the same behavior.
+Indeed, many problems expressible in MSO$_1$ that admit $2^{O(k)}\cdot n^{O(1)}$-time algorithms parameterized by tree-width have been shown to admit $2^{O(k)}\cdot n^{O(1)}$-time algorithms, when a clique-width $k$-expression is given.
+These include famous problems like \textsc{Minimum Dominating Set} and \textsc{Minimum Vertex Cover} \cite{BuiXuanTV13,Gurski08,RooijBR09}, or even their connected variants and \textsc{Feedback Vertex Set} \cite{BergougnouxK19,BodlaenderCKN15,CyganNPPvRW11}.

+On the other hand, several classical problems, such as \textsc{Max-Cut}, \textsc{Edge Dominating Set (EDS)}, \textsc{Graph Coloring (GC)}, and \textsc{Hamiltonian Cycle (HC)}, are not expressible in MSO$_1$.
+These problems are known to be \FPT parameterized by tree-width thanks to Courcelle's theorem or some variants of this latter theorem \cite{ArnborgLS91,BoriePT92,CourcelleM93}.
+They are also known to admit \XP algorithms parameterized by clique-width \cite{EspelageGW01, FominGLS14, KoblerR03}.